Higher Certificate Science in Computing (with Options in Applications or Programming) SE616

-- Year 1 of the programme is examined on a continuous assessment basis with no end-of-year exams.
+- Year 1 of the course is examined on a continuous assessment basis with no end-of-year exams.

 What follow-on study opportunities are available?

-Graduates of the Applications option may apply to proceed to Year 3 of the BSc in IT Management (CW217).
-Graduates of the Programming option may apply to proceed to Year 3 of the BSc in Software Development (CW207) at IT Carlow.
-Once graduates have completed their degree, they can also apply for an Honours degree programme in the area of their specialisation.
+Graduates of the applications option may apply to proceed to Year 3 of the BSc in IT Management.
+Graduates of the programming option may apply to proceed to Year 3 of the BSc in Software Development at SETU Carlow.
+Once graduates have completed their degree, they can also apply for an honours degree course in the area of their specialisation.

 What exemptions will I receive?-

 What will I be able to do when I finish the course?

 After this course, you will have a very broad range of skills.
 You may decide to continue up the ranks of academic achievement.

 Or you may start your career story in one of the following areas:

 What are the minimum entry requirements?

 Computer Hardware 1